 The Alabama Shake n Brake route is geographically compact, crossing over itself several times.
-One is never more than ten miles by bike from the starting point and the four way intersection of county roads 500 and 531 is passed twice – mile 21 and again at mile 31 – making it a convenient location to cache water.
+One is never more than ten miles by bike from the starting point.

-Expect good quality hardpacked surface with some loose gravel.
-The forest service may dump large amounts of gravel in short sections in advance of hunting season, especially in flood prone areas such as creek crossings so be aware if you ride in the late fall or winter.
+The Shake n Brake route has less than five miles of pavement.
+Road quality is generally good but there are short sections of babyheads and washout requiring careful line selection.
+The forest service may dump large amounts of gravel in advance of hunting season, especially in flood prone areas such as creek crossings so be aware if you ride in the late fall or winter.
 Otherwise, this route is well suited to fast gravel bikes and powerful riders able to muscle over the many short, punchy climbs.

 - The Taladega National Forest is popular with hunters.
 Riding during hunting season is not a problem if you stick to established roadways.
 Just be aware of extra traffic during deer season and use common sense.